 Contemporary Shaker Kitchens

 A warm medium-brown finish, with panel doors to hide the dishwasher and fridge, and an intricate crown and light valance will feel more traditional.
-Large travertine tiles on the floor, installed on a diagonal, and an elaborately veined granite countertop with double-ogee edge in mixed browns can up the elegance factor.
+Large travertine tiles on the floor, installed on a diagonal and an elaborately veined double-edge granite countertop in mixed browns can up the elegance factor.
 Consider oil-rubbed bronze for the faucet, sink, appliances and hardware.

 A decorator/designer, writer, power yogi, and philanthropist, Christina Mogk has been published in Oceana, Canadian Fabric, for which she is managing editor, and Wedding Essentials.
 She is the author of the blog, mecc interiors | design bites, and writes feature articles for the professional design community via Décor Digest.